-- To ensure the needs of students with Special Educational Needs and Disabilities (SEND) are met through a positive culture of communication and understanding, good management and appropriate deployment of resources. - To ensure that all students are enabled to enjoy their time in school and succeed and flourish as independent and resilient communicators - To identify any student's SEND needs as early as possible in order to put in place appropriate strategies, interventions and resources. - To be fully inclusive throughout the curriculum and school life with reasonable adjustment as necessary. - To ensure that students with SEND, where there may be a vulnerability, are kept safe at all times within the school environment, and are enabled to integrate as fully as possible with the school population and have equal opportunity in school. - To take into account the views, wishes and feelings of the young person and their parents and provide them with information and involve them in decision making as much as possible. - To ensure students with SEND, flourish and achieve the best educational outcomes and to prepare them effectively for their next steps (e.g. preparing for adulthood).
+- To ensure the needs of students with Special Educational Needs and Disabilities (SEND) are met through a positive culture of communication and understanding, appropriate provision, good management and appropriate deployment of resources. - To ensure that all students are enabled to enjoy their time in school and succeed and flourish as independent and resilient communicators - To identify any student's SEND needs as early as possible in order to put in place appropriate strategies, interventions and resources to enable children to make steps of progress in line with their developmental stage and SEND need - To be fully inclusive throughout the curriculum and school life with reasonable adjustment as necessary. - To ensure that students with SEND, where there may be a vulnerability, are kept safe at all times within the school environment, and are enabled to integrate as fully as possible with the school population and have equal opportunity in school. - To take into account the views, wishes and feelings of the young person and their parents and provide them with information and involve them in decision making as much as possible. - To ensure students with SEND, flourish and achieve the best educational outcomes and to prepare them effectively for their next steps (e.g. preparing for adulthood).